Table of Contents

 Speak to your vet about which brand of waterless shampoo, or even dry powder shampoo, is best for your dog.

-In the end, selecting the proper brand based on your dog's size and breed is your best bet.
+Ultimately, selecting the proper brand based on your dog's size and breed is your best bet.

 Remember that for every four waterless shampoo baths, you should give your dog at least one bath with soap and water.